shaybrow/mc-exercise/FUBAR.md

 This is what Bob and Carol did on Bob's computer when working on the first feature

 ate some chips and salsa

+Santa Claus isn't real.